All Episodes

 It's been given to younger people, right?

-We're gonna give you all this vaccine.
+We're going to give you all this vaccine.

-We have we have four different porch types of vaccines.
+We have four different types of vaccines.

 We don't know which one's the best.